Denise143/W4-IPs/README.md

 # AUTOLIB ANALYSIS
 ## DESCRIPTION
-{This is an assignment to  process stations data to understand electric car usage over time in Autolib, a French company for electric car-sharing services.
+This is an assignment to  process stations data to understand electric car usage over time in Autolib, a French company for electric car-sharing services.
 Analysis shows the mosp popular station and hour which will help them anticipate their services in a day.
-Also the most popular city which is obviously the capital Paris. }
+Also the most popular city which is obviously the capital Paris.

 ## SET UP REQUIREMENTS
-{ A computer with google chrome browser to open google colab}
+A computer with google chrome browser to open google colab
 * [Autolib](http://bit.ly/autolib_dataset)
 * [Description](https://drive.google.com/file/d/13DXF2CFWQLeYxxHFekng8HJnH_jtbfpN/view)
 ## TECHNOLOGIES USED
-{ Python incorporated with pandas and numpy and matplot libraries}
+Python incorporated with pandas and numpy and matplot libraries
 ## SUPPORT DETAILS
-{Feel free to fork and add any necessary changes or corrections. }
+Feel free to fork and add any necessary changes or corrections.
 ## LICENSE
-*{MIT License
+*MIT License

 Copyright (c) [2021] [Denise Mbugua]